vektorious/cm-curriculum/_articles/open-hardware-specifics/accessible-docs.md

 ### Content
 - Document in a way that is understandable to others; specialists and newcomers alike.
-  - Skills necessary to do “x” task
+- Organized, e.g. skills necessary to do “x” task
 - Video documentation (time stamp it, damn it) (open community subtitles, damn it)
+- Collaborative translation

 ### {{ site.assignment }} Revisit your contribution guidelines and documentation plan